F5Networks/f5-ci-docs/docs/openshift/index.rst

    - events
    ========================== =================================================

-See :ref:`How to add your BIG-IP device to an OpenShift Cluster` for complete setup instructions.
+See :ref:`How to add your BIG-IP device to an OpenShift Cluster <bigip-openshift-setup>` for complete setup instructions.

 .. _openshift-origin-node-health: